 “Stiehm has brought us the compelling story of how a young girl growing up ‘off the grid’ in rural Miami would become the top law enforcement officer in the country and inspire a generation of women in politics and law.
 The mantra of Janet Reno’s youth, ‘be kind and tell the truth,’ is woven throughout this well-researched account of her extraordinary life and contribution to public service.”—Betsy Fischer Martin, executive director, Women & Politics Institute at American University

 “Janet Reno was sui generis (one of a kind); a complex, interesting, effective leader.
-Judith Stiehm has written a definitive biography of one of the most fascinating leaders of our time.”—Donna E. Shalala, former Health and Human Services Secretary
+Judith Stiehm has written a definitive biography of one of the most fascinating leaders of our time.”—Donna E. Shalala, former secretary of the Department of Health and Human Services

 In telling Janet Reno’s story, Stiehm incorporates personal details from her full and exclusive access to family papers and photos, as well as inside information from Reno’s own materials and interviews with over 40 of Reno’s personal and professional acquaintances.
 Stiehm begins by tracing Reno’s free-range childhood, her college years at Cornell and experience at Harvard Law School as one of 16 women in a class of over 500, the challenges she faced as a woman lawyer launching her career in 1960s Miami, and her 15 years as Miami-Dade state attorney.